equalitylabs/digitalsecuritycurriculum/pages/02.curriculum/05.secure-your-identity/chapter5.en.md

 KeePassX19 Password Safe is another free, open source, lightweight, and easy-to-use password manager for Windows, Linux, and Mac OS X, with ports for Android, iPhone/iPad and other mobile devices.
 You can download it for PC’s or Mac’s here.

 The benefits of KeePassX is that it is open source and is part of constellation of applications built by developers to support software independence.
 The challenges with KeePassX is the interface is confusing for beginners and there is not an easy way to sync KeePassX between your phone and your computer.
-That said, if you are willing to do a little work KeePassX can be one of your safest and most important autonomously implement password management solutions you could use.<sup>5</sup>
+That said, if you are willing to do a little work KeePassX can be one of your safest and most important autonomously implement password management solutions you could use.<a href="#index5"><sup>5</sup></a>

 ![](/images/Curriculum_img_82.jpg)